zzz0906/LeetCode/README.md

 Attention! if there is no more enough elements for reverse, then keep its original sequence.

 We need to decide whether reverse first then decide whether reach the end (prevent the k is exactly the end.)

+## 29 Divide Two Integers

+It's easy to think about we use minus replacing the mutil.

+7 / 3 = 7 - 3 - 3
+we minus, two "3", thus we know the answer is two.

+Attention: please take care of negative numbers!!!

+** Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231,  231 − 1].
+For the purpose of this problem, assume that your function returns 231 − 1 when the division result overflows. *